Iceland Adventure for Women Eco Tour August 18-26, 2023

 ►Day 4: Explore the Golden Circle

-We return south towards the National Park of Thingvellir where we walk along the faults and fissures of the area that make evident the rifting of the earth’s crust and hear about the major historic events that have taken place at this UNESCO world heritage site.
-From there a short drive brings us to the famous greenhouse Friðheimar where we have their renowned tomato soup for lunch (included).
-After lunch, take a bath in the secret lagoon nearby (bring your own towels) and we visit two of Iceland’s most famous natural treasures the waterfall Gullfoss and the Geysir hot spring area.
+We leave the Snaefellnes Peninsula and head south toward the National Park of Thingvellir where we walk along the faults and fissures of the area that make evident the rifting of the earth’s crust and hear about the major historic events that have taken place at this UNESCO world heritage site.
+From there on the Iceland Adventure for Women Eco Tour, a short drive brings us to the famous greenhouse Friðheimar where we have their renowned tomato soup for lunch (included).
+After lunch, we visit two of Iceland’s most famous natural treasures the waterfall Gullfoss and the Geysir hot spring area.
 The famous hot spring is the namesake of all sprouting hot springs, and his neighbor, the reliable Strokkur geyser, spouts hot water up as high as 15 – 30 m, every 5 – 10 min.
-Overnight Selfoss.
+Overnight in the old school renovated as guesthouse Héraðsskólinn near Geysir.
 (B.L)

 ►Day 5: South Coast – Kirkjubæjarklaustur